Solving SSA Triangles

 In this case, we can use The Law of Sines first to find angle C:

-Next, we can use 'angles of a triangle' to find angle A:
+Next, we can use the three angles add to 180° to find angle A:

 Now we can use The Law of Sines again to find a:

-Did you notice that we didn't use A = 92.2°.
-That angle is rounded to 1 decimal place.
-It's much better to use the unrounded number 92.181...° which you should still have on your calculator screen from the last calculation.
+Notice that we didn't use A = 92.2°, that angle is rounded to 1 decimal place.
+It is much better to use the unrounded number 92.181...° which should still be on our calculator from the last calculation.

 So, we have completely solved the triangle ...